danbev/learning-v8/notes/heap.md

 |  +--------------+                                                                 |
 +-----------------------------------------------------------------------------------+
 ```
+The NEW_SPACE has a space called the nursery, and one called intermediate space.
+All newly allocated object go into the nursery, and if they are alive after a
+marking phase they are moved into the intermediate.
+If the object survives multiple
+gc rounds it will then be moved into the OLD_SPACE.

 The `Map space` contains only map objects and they are non-movable.

 The base class for all spaces is BaseSpace.